taocpp/json/doc/Value-Class.md

 v = {}; // Assigns a default constructed (uninitialized) Value
 ```

-Note that the line marked with (*) does not work on GCC 7 due to a compiler bug.
+Note that the line marked with (\*) does not work on GCC 7 due to a compiler bug.
 Hence it should also be avoided, even if it is technically correct.

 ### Implicit construction

-**Guideline:** When calling a function with a Value parameter, use curly brackets for non-empty JSON objects only.
+**Guideline:** When calling a function with a Value as parameter, only use curly brackets to indicate non-empty JSON Objects.

-Example:
+Examples:

 ```c++
 void f( const tao::json::value& );